-Pennsylvania Motor Vehicle Power of Attorney – Enables a vehicle owner to delegate certain tasks and responsibilities to a trusted agent, such as registration, title transfers, purchases, and sales.
+Pennsylvania Motor Vehicle Power of Attorney – Enables a vehicle owner to delegate certain tasks and responsibilities, such as registration, title transfers, purchases, and sales, to a trusted representative.

 The seller and buyer must sign the vehicle’s Certificate of Title, with the seller assigning ownership to the buyer and disclosing the vehicle’s odometer reading in the spaces provided, and have their signatures notarized.